West Long Beach, Long Beach, California

-The area is served by Cabrillo High School (9–12), Stephens Middle School (6–8), Muir Academy (K–8), Garfield Elementary (K-5) and Hudson School (K-8); all operated by the Long Beach Unified School District.
+The area is served by Cabrillo High School (9–12), Stephens Middle School (6–8), Muir Academy (K–8), and Garfield Elementary (K-5); all operated by the Long Beach Unified School District.
+Hudson Elementary (K–5) closed down in 2025 by the LBUSD Board of Education due to low enrollment.
 Police service in the area is rendered by the Long Beach Police Department Western Division, which operates a station at Pacific Coast Hwy and Santa Fe.

 There is a large Filipino community in the neighborhood.